-The Management Control Centre (MCC) functions to provide a place for the coordination and direction of response efforts during an emergency.
-In the event of no available senior operations managers are at the site experiencing the emergency, the location of the senior operations manager will host the MCC.
-The conference room at the main office in the Mine Site Complex (MSC) is the primary MCC for incidents occurring at the Mine.
-The conference room in the Port Site Complex (PSC) is also used for MCC activities.
-Both MCCs may be activated during a crisis emergency, or in response to an emergency along the Tote Road where both ERT respond.
-In this case, the Mine MCC will be the primary centre unless changed by the direction of the EMTL.
-Alternative MCC are properly stocked and available should the primary location be unavailable due to the emergency.
-The secondary MCC is the maintenance garage boardroom for both sites.
-For those incidents where command centre must be established in Corporate Office, conference room #3 shall be designated for use.
+The conference room at the main office in the Mine Site Complex (MSC) is the primary ICC for incidents occurring at the Mine Site.
+The conference room is also used for ICC activities at the Port Site Complex (PSC).
+Both ICCs may be activated during a crisis emergency, or in response to an emergency along the Tote Road where both ERT would respond.
+In this case, the Mine Site ICC will be the primary centre unless changed by the direction of the EMTL.
+Alternative ICCs are properly stocked and available should the primary location be unavailable due to the emergency.
+The secondary ICC is the maintenance garage boardroom for both sites.
+For incidents where the ICC must be established in the Corporate Office, Mary River Conference Room shall be designated for use.